 Depending on the length of your trip, here are our recommendations:

-3 days: Interlaken & Jungfrau Region ( Grindelwald, Lauterbrunnen, Wengen, Murren, Top Of Europe, Kleine Scheidegg, Gimmelwald ), Spiez [ Note: You could be based out of Interlaken/ Lauterbrunnen /Grindelwald and explore the entire area.]
+3 days: Lucerne, Interlaken & Jungfrau Region ( Grindelwald, Lauterbrunnen, Wengen, Murren, Top Of Europe, Kleine Scheidegg, Gimmelwald ) [ Note: You could be based out of Interlaken/ Lauterbrunnen /Grindelwald and explore the entire area.]

-5 days: Take a train from Interlaken to Lucerne.
-Visit Mt.
-Rigi / Pilatus / Titlis .
-If you have time, visit the Giessbach falls, Arse Gorge, Lake Brienz, Engelberg, and Lungern which is an hour away from Lucerne
+5 days: Add Zurich: Visit the Giessbach falls, Arse Gorge, Lake Brienz, Engelberg, Spiez and Lungern which is an hour away from Lucerne

-8 days: Lausanne, Bern, Montreux, Gstaad, Geneva, Gruyères.
-Take the Golden Pass scenic rail journey, you can also add lake Blausee to your list, the Spa town of Leukerbad and the Goms Bridge in Bellwald.
+8 days: Add Lausanne, Bern, Montreux, Gstaad, Geneva, Gruyères.
+Take the Golden Pass scenic rail journey.
+You can also add lake Blausee to your list, the Spa town of Leukerbad and the Goms Bridge in Bellwald.

-10 days: Board the famous Glacier Express train that connects Zermatt, Chur, and St. Moritz
+10 days: Add Zermatt, Chur, Brig, Visp and St. Moritz

-15 – 20 days: Appenzell, Lausanne, Lugano, Board the famous Bernina Express and Gotthard Panorama Express.
+15 – 20 days: Add Appenzell, Lausanne, Lugano.
+You can also board the famous Bernina Express and Gotthard Panorama Express.